melodyyangaws/sql-based-etl/README.md

 ```
 source .env/bin/activate
-pip install -r source/requirements.txt
+pip install -e file://$PWD/source
 ```
 ### Deploy the whole stack
+`make sure you are in source directory`

 With two optional parameters `jhubuser` & `datalakebucket`, the deployment will take up to 30 minutes to complete.
 See the `troubleshooting` section if you have a problem during the deployment.

 ### Scenario1: deploy with default settings (recommended)

 ```
+cd source
 cdk deploy -c env=develop
 ```
 ### Scenario2: choose your own login name for Jupyter
-To follow the best practice in security, a service account in EKS will be created dynamically, based on your login.
-An IAM role with the least priviliage will be assigned to the new service account.
+To follow the best practice in security, a service account in EKS will be created dynamically, based on your deployment parameter.
+An IAM role with the least privilege will be assigned to the new service account.

 ```
+cd source
 cdk deploy -c env=develop --parameters jhubuser=<random_login_name>
 ```
 ### Scenario3: use your own S3 bucket